elhamamini/MechaCar_Statistical_Analysis-2/README.md

 - Grouped total summary of the median, mean, variance, and standard deviation for suspension coil manufacture.
 The consistency results of the three individual lots are broken out for individual review.
 - Lot 1 has performed strongest of the three locations.
 Consistency not seen in either of the other plants and the shallowest variances.
-- Lot 2 shows good mean and median; however their variances are suspect.
+- Lot 2 shows good mean and median results; however, their variances are suspect.
 This means that looking at the entire population of parts is not sufficient.
 The individual pieces are not consistent.
 - Lot 3 has not met any of company standard toleration in manufacturing this part.
 Inspection of processes, personnel, machinery, and tools is recommended.
-This location's metrics have certainly changed the performance of the entire company.<br />
+This location's metrics have certainly changed the performance of the entire company negatively.<br />

 ## T-Tests on Suspension Coils

 - DRAFT tbd

 ## Study Design: MechaCar vs Competition